How to Stay Focused at Work | Botanic Tonics

 Support Your Focus with Natural Kava

-If you’re looking for an energy boost and mental clarity enhancement that caffeine affords without the crash and jitters, try kava.
+If you’re looking for an energy boost and focus aid that caffeine affords without the crash and jitters, try kava.
 What is kava, exactly?
 It’s a beverage made from the root of the Piper methysticum plant native to the South Pacific.

 Kava doesn't function as a direct stimulant like caffeine.
 Its primary active ingredients (kavalactones) bind to your brain's GABA receptors, or the neurotransmitter gatekeepers that help regulate your mood and stress levels.